Skip to content

 5 from 3 ratings

-Here’s a fantastic way to use up leftover turkey, especially after the holidays.
-This dish easily transforms your leftovers into a delightful new dish everyone will gobble up.
+Here's a fantastic way to use up leftover turkey, especially after the holidays.
+This turkey bolognese transforms your leftovers into a whole new delicious dish.

 Prep Time: 20 minutes